-The net pension liability was measured as of August 31, 2021 and rolled forward to August 31, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The College's proportion of the net pension liability was based on the College's contributions to the pension plan relative to the contributions of all employers to the plan for the period September 1, 2021 through August 31, 2022.
+The net pension liability was measured as of August 31, 2022 and rolled forward to August 31, 2023, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The College's proportion of the net pension liability was based on the College's contributions to the pension plan relative to the contributions of all employers to the plan for the period September 1, 2022 through August 31, 2023.

-At August 31, 2022, the employer's proportion of the collective net pension liability was 0.0074799%, which was an increase (decrease) of (0.0001399)% from its proportion measured as of August 31, 2021.
+At the measurement date as of August 31, 2023, the employer's proportion of the collective net pension liability was 0.0074530%, which was an increase (decrease) of (0.000026930)% from its proportion measured as of August 31, 2022.